instructor-ai/instructor/docs/openai_schema.md

 # OpenAI Schema

-The most generic helper is a light weight extention of Pydantic's BaseModel `OpenAISchema`.
-It has a method to help you produce the schema and parse the result of function calls

-This library is moreso a list of examples and a helper class so I'll keep the example as just structured extraction.
+We offer a minimally invasive extention of `Pydantic.BaseModel` named `OpenAISchema`.
+It only has two methods, one to generate the correct schema, and one to produce the class from the completion.

 !!! note "Where does the prompt go?"
-    Instead of defining your prompts in the messages the prompts you would usually use are now defined as part of the dostring of your class and the field descriptions.
-This is nice since it allows you to colocate the schema with the class you use to represent the structure.
+    Our philosphy is that the prompt should live beside the code.
+Prompting is done via dostrings and field descriptions which allows you to colocate prompts with  your schema.

 ## Structured Extraction

+You can directly use the class in your `openai` create calls by passing in the classes `openai_schema` and extract the class out with `from_completion`.

+With this style of usage you get as close to the api call as possible giving you full control over configuration and prompting.

 ```python
 import openai